Technical “How-To’s”

 Exporters:

 In this example, the metrics are exported to Google Cloud Operations using the googlecloudexporter.
-If you would like to forward your metrics to a different destination, check the destinations that OpenTelemetry supports at this time, here.
+If you want to forward your metrics to a different destination, you can check the destinations OpenTelemetry supports here.

 yaml